maelfabien/My-Git-Cookbook/ReadMe.md

 + **Master** : this branch is proper to official releases, the production-ready state.

-When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes should be merged back into master somehow and then tagged with a release number.
+When the source code in the `develop` branch reaches a stable point and is ready to be released, all the changes should be merged back into master and then tagged with a release number.

 #### Supporting Branches
 ###### Feature Branches

 + **Role** : used to develop new features for the upcoming or a distant future release.
 + **Branch off from** : `develop`.
-+ **Merge back into to** :  `develop`.
++ **Merge back into** :  `develop`.
 + **Naming Convention** : anything except `master` , `develop` , `release-*` , or `hotfix-*`.

 ###### Feature Git Routine
 ```
 git checkout -b mynewfeature develop
 git add *
-git commit -m "Commentary"
+git commit -m "Comment"
 git checkout develop
 git merge --no-ff mynewfeature
 git branch -d mynewfeature